-The seconds field in this record is the number of seconds since the POSIX epoch of January 1, 1970 but will never be prior to the RTEMS epoch of January 1, 1988.
+The struct timeval data structure has two fields: tv\sec and tv\usec which are seconds and microseconds, respectively.
+The tv\sec field in this data structure is the number of seconds since the POSIX epoch of January 1, 1970 but will never be prior to the RTEMS epoch of January 1, 1988.